Having trouble with squirrels bothering your bird feeders? You might want to invest in having flaming squirrels in your yard.

 Note: I was not paid or endorsed to write this review.
 These are my views and opinions.

-Disclaimer: A link found on this page is an Amazon affiliate link.
+Disclaimer: Some links found on this page is are Amazon affiliate links.
 If you click an affiliate link and make a purchase, I might earn a commission.
 As an Amazon Associate I earn from qualifying purchases.
 (There’s no extra cost to you if you do this).